doma2k/monNear/README.md

 * near-explorer: exposing port: 9333

 Alertbot:
-* requires to create own bot with https://t.me/botfather and use token for installation
+* create bot with https://t.me/botfather and use token for installation
+* get chat id with https://t.me/RawDataBot and use token for installation

+Bot will notify about critical events with network and server.